abbycrockett/sheikah-plate/README.md

 A Zelda inspired recipe book app that runs in the browser.

-I created this project for fun to experiment with Cursor and used Figma to plan the UI design.
-It's not practical in the slightest but its gratifying to fiddle with.
+I created this project for fun to experiment with Cursor and practice UI/UX design using Figma.
+It’s not meant to be practical, but it’s been really enjoyable to tinker with.
 So far I have enjoyed using Cursor and will update this README later lol

-### Test Website?
+### Test Website
 Visit: [https://abbycrockett.github.io/sheikah-plate](https://abbycrockett.github.io/sheikah-plate)

-It's important to note, if you clear "cookies and site data" you will lose all of your recipes.
-Right now my website is riddled with bugs and needs stylistic updates.
+   Note: Clearing your browser’s cookies or site data will erase your recipes, so it’s a good idea to back them up.

+The site is still a work in progress.